dvcoffey/ps-classics/README.md

 #### Now that I am on the website I would like to learn about playstation games.

 The homepage will display games to the user in thumbnails sorted by most recently added, most viewed and the ability to browse by genre.
-They also have access to the games page which will display a list of all games in the database in a larger card format with more details.
+They also have access to the game directory page which will display a list of all games in the database in a larger card format with more details.

 Clicking on a thumbnail or a game card will redirect the user to the game details page.